 Living Trusts and Wills

 Setting up a Trust for estate planning purposes generally also includes creating a will.
 Wills and Trusts work hand in hand in a good estate plan.
 When establishing a trust, a trust attorney ordinarily uses a pour over will to ensure that all of your assets are distributed by the terms of the trust as intended.
 This particularly true for a family trust such as a revocable living trust or inter inter vivo trust.
+Contact us today to learn more about the difference between a will and a trust.

 Michigan Trust Lawyer